asgeirv/weatherstation/README.md

 The SSL connection to yr.no requires an RNG with sufficient entropy, when running headless the inbuilt Raspberry Pi one is not good enough so install `haveged` (http://issihosts.com/haveged/):

 `sudo apt install haveged`

+The application uses the Lato font:

+`sudo apt install fonts-lato`

 Also make sure that `var/log/weatherstation_log.txt` exists and is writable.